-Critical aspects for assessment and evidence required to demonstrate competency in this unit Assessment must confirm the ability to:
+Critical aspects for assessment and evidence required to demonstrate competency in this unit locate and engage with information in a minimum of 2 short, simple and personally relevant text types related to community participation, one of which must be paper based and the other web based

-locate and engage with information in a minimum of 2 short, simple and personally relevant text types related to community participation, one of which must be paper based and the other web based
+- a minimum of 2 short, simple, personally relevant texts related to community participation, one of which must be paper based and the other web based - communication technology as required

-Certificates in General Education for Adults Section C: Units of Competency © State of Victoria 2018

-Intention of the text may include:

-Context of and specific resources for assessment Assessment must ensure access to: a minimum of 2 short, simple, personally relevant texts related to community participation, one of which must be paper based and the other web based communication technology as required At this level the learner: may require strong support from the context, including visual cues may require strong support to access digital media and navigate digital text may use texts which contain repetition may require extended time to read, reread and decode text may depend on a personal dictionary can work alongside an expert / mentor where prompting and advice can be provided In order to support achievement of meaningful outcomes at the qualification level an integrated approach to assessment is recommended, refer to Section B 6.1 Assessment Strategy.
+- may require strong support from the context, including visual cues - may require strong support to access digital media and navigate digital text - may use texts which contain repetition - may require extended time to read, reread and decode text - may depend on a personal dictionary - can work alongside an expert / mentor where prompting and advice can be provided

+In order to support achievement of meaningful outcomes at the qualification level an integrated approach to assessment is recommended, refer to Section B 6.1 Assessment Strategy.

 Where this unit is being co-assessed with units related to another domain, such as personal, the same texts may be relevant to both domains.

-Method(s) of assessment A range of assessment strategies or options should be considered to suit the needs of the learner.
-The following methods of assessment are suitable for this unit: direct observation of the learner locating information in, and making meaning of short, simple paper based and web based texts related to community purposes
+A range of assessment strategies or options should be considered to suit the needs of the learner.
+The following methods of assessment are suitable for this unit:

-- oral or written questioning to assess knowledge of the purpose and meaning of different personally relevant text types related to community participation - verbal information from the learner describing the meaning and intention of the selected texts.
+- direct observation of the learner locating information in, and making meaning of short, simple paper based and web based texts related to community purposes - oral or written questioning to assess knowledge of the purpose and meaning of different personally relevant text types related to community participation - verbal information from the learner describing the meaning and intention of the selected texts.

-Unit Title Participate in short simple spoken interactions
+Participate in short simple spoken interactions

-Unit Descriptor This unit describes the skills and knowledge to participate in short, simple and highly familiar interactions related to immediate needs in a highly limited range of predictable contexts.
+This unit describes the skills and knowledge to participate in short, simple and highly familiar interactions related to immediate needs in a highly limited range of predictable contexts.
 It includes providing and responding to basic information.
 Learners at this level may require support through prompting and advice.